ljw1004/csharpspec/csharp/classes.md

 ### Static and instance fields

 When a field declaration includes a `static` modifier, the fields introduced by the declaration are ***static fields***.
 When no `static` modifier is present, the fields introduced by the declaration are ***instance fields***.
-Static fields and instance fields are two of the several kinds of variables (§5) supported by C#, and at times they are referred to as ***static variables*** and ***instance variables***, respectively.
+Static fields and instance fields are two of the several kinds of variables ([Variables](variables.md#variables)) supported by C#, and at times they are referred to as ***static variables*** and ***instance variables***, respectively.

-A static field is not part of a specific instance; instead, it is shared amongst all instances of a closed type (§4.4.2).
+A static field is not part of a specific instance; instead, it is shared amongst all instances of a closed type ([Open and closed types](types.md#open-and-closed-types)).
 No matter how many instances of a closed class type are created, there is only ever one copy of a static field for the associated application domain.

 For example:
 ```csharp